xtineskim/gateway-api/geps/gep-3139/index.md

 ## Introduction

+In order to stay [aligned with gRPC](https://grpc.io/docs/what-is-grpc/core-concepts/#deadlines), we define a timeout as how a client is willing to wait for an RPC to complete before a `DEADLINE_EXCEEDED` error.

 This GEP intends to define timeout semantics that we can build into the Gateway API for GRPCRoute.

 gRPC has the following 4 cases: